Corbin, Illinois roll over Minnesota 55-31

 Minnesota: Needs six wins to nail down a bowl bid, and Saturday's defeat makes it all the more difficult.
 With three games left, against Nebraska, Iowa and Wisconsin, they need wins in two of them.
 Not impossible, but not easy.

-Illinois: Calling the defense after the abrupt resignation last week of coordinator Hardy Nickerson, Smith acquitted himself well, with his defense giving up 438 yards, substantially less than in past weeks.
+Illinois: The easy win may have helped cool the hot seat coach Lovie Smith had found himself on.
+Calling the defense after the abrupt resignation last week of coordinator Hardy Nickerson, Smith acquitted himself well, with his defense giving up 438 yards, substantially less than in past weeks.

-"We needed to come back and show we can play defense," Smith said.
-"I think we're getting closer."

 UP NEXT